ChangePlusPlusVandy/Change-Coding-Style-Guide/README.md

 - Have a [README](https://github.com/juyoungkim304/Change-Black-and-Latinx-Directory/blob/master/README.md) in every GitHub repository with the following:
   - Name of project
   - Summary of what it does
-  - Necessary dependencies
+  - Necessary dependencies and installation tutorial
-  - User tutorial
+  - Outline of application features
   - Names/contacts of contributors
   - Update history (if relevant)